NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Wayne ESP25 Reinforced Battery Backup Sump Pump on a white background

-• Can move 2,500 gallons of water per hour; suitable for most uses
+• Can move 2,500 gallons of water per hour

-• Includes a 12-volt 75-amp-hour battery in a corrosion-resistant waterproof case
+• Includes a battery in a corrosion-resistant waterproof case

-• This model’s durable, corrosion-resistant construction means it costs a bit more than similar models
+• Costs a bit more than similar models

-When the storm is raging, and the power goes out, unless you have enough family members to form a bucket brigade, you’d better have a quality battery-powered sump pump to keep your basement from filling with water.
-This 12-volt battery backup system is your stopgap against a flooding disaster.
+When a storm is raging and the power goes out, unless you have enough family members to form a bucket brigade, you’d better have a quality battery-powered sump pump to keep your basement from filling with water.
+This 12-volt battery backup system can serve as your stopgap against a flooding disaster.

-It uses a 75-amp hour battery to produce up to 2,500 gallons per hour of pumping volume—It can pump up to 10,000 gallons of water on a single charge.
-Cast iron construction makes this a durable pump while top suction design prevents airlocks from happening.
-The kit comes with a waterproof protective battery case that features an LED display and emits an audible alarm when the pump switches on.
+The ESP25 from Wayne utilizes a 75-amp hour battery to produce up to 2,500 GPH of pumping volume, and it can pump up to 10,000 gallons of water on a single charge.
+Its cast-iron construction makes this a durable pump, while its top suction design prevents air locks from happening.
+The kit comes with a waterproof protective battery case that features an LED display and emits an audible alarm when the pump switches on..

 Get the Wayne ESP25 sump pump at Amazon, The Home Depot, or Walmart.